Vivianstats/scImpute/README.md

 -   differential gene expression analysis
 -   time-series analysis of gene expression dynamics

 Any suggestions on the package are welcome!
+For technical problems, please report to [Issues](https://github.com/Vivianstats/scImpute/issues).
+For suggestions and comments on the method, please contact Wei (<liw@ucla.edu>) or Dr. Jessica Li (<jli@stat.ucla.edu>).

 Installation
 ------------